Final report for FNE20-958

 In addition to increasing food security and access to culturally appropriate and familiar foods for our family farmers, the expansion of Liberation Farms’ corn production into value-added cornmeal would allow for more Maine-grown produce in local food pantries, farmer’s markets, and local businesses.
 This increase of local produce means that these parties and our farmers are cutting down on the carbon footprint of transportation and packaging of produce that may not be grown without chemical assistance.
 With additional income and influence in commercial markets in Maine, this expansion would also extend the farming program’s ability to sustain and provide a safe place to connect with land, gather as a community, and preserve cultural traditions for more farmers than those who currently participate, which is critical to the collective health of our community as we adapt to our lives in Maine.
 Farmers consistently report that our program improves their physical, mental, social, and emotional well-being.

-The Somali Bantu community in Lewiston and Auburn has enthusiastically expressed interest in value-added African flint cornmeal.
-To capitalize on this potential, we will survey our family farmers and other Somali Bantu community members to develop a more concrete picture of this interest.
-Survey questions will include: What price would you pay for cornmeal milled by SBCA from African flint corn grown by community members?
+The Somali Bantu community in Lewiston and Auburn enthusiastically expressed interest in value-added African flint cornmeal.
+To capitalize on this potential, we surveyed past and current family farmers, past and current Iskashito commercial farmers to determine how much corn they would like to grow, and if they are interested in being involved in corn processing after harvest.
+We reached out to these folks via word of mouth, our farming program email and whats app groups to recruit survey participants.
+Survey questions included: What price would you pay for cornmeal milled by SBCA from African flint corn grown by community members?
 If you had access to this cornmeal, in how many meals a week would you use this product?
 In what size bags would you like to see this product packaged in (1 lb, 5 lb, 10 lb, etc.)?
 How many people in your community would likely be interested in this product?
 If this product is more appealing to you than conventional alternatives, how so?
 How many people are you typically feeding and how long will 1 lb of cornmeal last for your family?

 Thus far, this grant has allowed us to survey members within our own community and in our larger Maine community to gather initial data about whether an unfamiliar corn meal would be well-received in Maine's commercial market.
 We asked the following questions: What price would you pay for cornmeal milled by SBCA from African flint corn grown by community members?
 If you had access to this cornmeal, in how many meals a week would you use this product?
 In what size bags would you like to see this product packaged in (1 lb, 5 lb, 10 lb, etc.)?
 How many people in your community would likely be interested in this product?
 If this product is more appealing to you than conventional alternatives, how so?
 How many people are you typically feeding and how long will 1 lb of cornmeal last for your family?